 Comparing Guardiola’s trophy haul at Man City to Ferguson’s at Man Utd

-Pep Guardiola and Alex Ferguson have been compared at length ever since the Spanish manager burst onto the scene with Barcelona.
-Now he has led Manchester City to another Premier League title, how do their trophy cabinets at the two Manchester clubs compare?
+Pep Guardiola and Alex Ferguson have been compared at length ever since the Spanish manager came to prominence at Barcelona, but how do their trophy cabinets at the two Manchester clubs compare?

 Ferguson is largely accepted as the greatest manager of all time and his success with United returned the Old Trafford club to the top of the English and European game.